 These interviews were designed to complement a survey of 3,000 physicians, conducted concurrently by the project director with a grant from the National Human Genome Research Institute.
 The goal of the survey was to establish the actual use of two genetic tests in adults: cystic-fibrosis-carrier screening and testing for genetic susceptibility to breast cancer.

 Researchers selected a random sample of 998 obstetricians, pediatricians, family practitioners, and general internists in Maryland, Virginia, and Washington, D.C., from the American Medical Association Masterfile of Physicians.
-Some 222 responded, for a response rate of 22 percent.
-Eighty of the respondents agreed to be interviewed, and 60 interviews were conducted from April to August 1998.

 The interviews revealed that:

 Insufficient data on clinical validity and clinical utility were foremost among the aspects of genetic testing that caused physicians to hesitate in using predictive genetic testing.

 Concerns about insurance discrimination in the absence of treatments for patients with positive test results also discouraged use.

 High cost and perceptions of inconvenience associated with obtaining genetic testing were also barriers to use of genetic testing.

 The primary inducement to testing—among physicians who had adopted testing—was interest on the part of the patient.

 92 percent of the primary care physicians (PCPs) interviewed were willing to participate in practice-based research to assess the safety and effectiveness of new genetic tests, as were 30 percent of the PCPs who declined to be interviewed.